CoderDojo-Porirua/CoderDojo-Porirua.github.io/techweek2017.md

 title: Tech Week 2017
 ---

-# Learn to code with CoderDojo at Whitireia!
+# What's your Superpower?
+Learn to code with CoderDojo at Whitireia!

 Interested in coding, but not sure how to tell an Android from an Arduino?
 Keen to get started with hacking, but unsure where to start?
 Then our **free 2 hour introduction to Coding** sessions are for you!